 Deadlines are an important part of life and in the visual arts.
+Students with excused absences will be given as many days as they were absent to finish a project.
 Any artwork turned in past the deadline is subject to receiving partial credit.